-- Saturated fats, found mainly in meat and whole-milk products, are only found in foods that come from animals, not those that come from plants.
-Saturated fat is the type that raises your blood cholesterol level.
+- Saturated fats are found mainly in meat and whole-milk products, or, in other words, foods that come from animals.
+Still, coconut oil and palm oil are saturated fats.
+Saturated fats are typically solid at room temperature.
 Trans fats (also called trans-saturated fats or trans fatty acids) are formed when liquid vegetable oils go through a process called hydrogenation, in which hydrogen is added to make the oils more solid.
 Hydrogenated vegetable fats are used in food processing because they give foods a longer shelf-life and a desirable taste, shape, and texture.
 The majority of trans fat is found in shortening, stick (or hard) margarine, cookies, crackers, snack foods, fried foods (including fried fast food), doughnuts, pastries, baked goods, and other processed foods made with or fried in partially hydrogenated oils.
-Trans fat also raises your blood's level of "bad" cholesterol (low-density lipoprotein, or LDL), and lowers your level of "good" cholesterol (high-density lipoprotein, or HDL).

-- Monounsaturated and polyunsaturated fats are found in plant foods such as vegetables, nuts, and grains, as well as oils made from these nuts and grains (canola, corn, soybean).
+- Monounsaturated and polyunsaturated fats are found mainly in plant foods such as vegetables, nuts, and grains, as well as oils made from these nuts and grains (canola, corn, soybean).
 Omega-3 and omega-6 fatty acids are polyunsaturated.
 Besides vegetables, nuts, and grains, omega-3 and omega-6 fatty acids are found in coldwater fish such as tuna, salmon, and mackerel.
-Some studies have shown that eating foods that have mono or polyunsaturated fats can help reduce your levels of "bad" (LDL) cholesterol.
-Mono and polyunsaturated fats also may keep your triglyceride levels low.
+Mono and polyunsaturated fats may keep your triglyceride levels low.
 Triglycerides are a form of fat in your bloodstream.
-People with high triglyceride levels often have high total cholesterol, high LDL cholesterol, and low HDL ("good") cholesterol.
 Studies have linked high triglyceride levels to increased risk of stroke and heart disease.

 Minerals are chemical elements that help regulate your body's processes.
 Potassium, for example, helps your nerves and muscles function.
 Calcium helps your teeth and bones stay strong.
 Iron carries oxygen to your cells.